Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Methods

-Under linearity assumptions, the association of a candidate instrument with the outcome $\beta_{Yj}$ decomposes into a direct effect $\alpha_j$ and an indirect effect that corresponds to the causal effect of the exposure on the outcome ($\theta$) multiplied by the association of the candidate instrument with the exposure ($\beta_{Xj}$) \cite{kang2014}:
+Under these linearity assumptions, the association of a candidate instrument with the outcome $\beta_{Yj}$ decomposes into a direct effect $\alpha_j$ and an indirect effect that corresponds to the causal effect of the exposure on the outcome ($\theta$) multiplied by the association of the candidate instrument with the exposure ($\beta_{Xj}$) \cite{kang2014}:

-(Hats are omitted as this decomposition is expressed in terms of the underlying parameters.)
 The term `pleiotropy' refers to a genetic variant having associations with more than one risk factor on different causal pathways \cite{lawlor2007}.
 A pleiotropic genetic variant is typically not a valid instrumental variable.
 In this decomposition, genetic variant $j$ is pleiotropic if $\alpha_j \neq 0$, and $\alpha_j$ is referred to as the pleiotropic effect.
 The decomposition is illustrated in Figure~\ref{decomp} (the genetic variant is denoted $G_j$ rather than $Z_j$ to emphasize that it is not a valid instrument if $\alpha_j \neq 0$).